lpenguin/harlowe/README.md

     * `(savegame:)` currently has a significant **limitation**: it will fail if the story's variables contain values which aren't strings, booleans, arrays, datamaps or datasets.
 If, for instance, you put a changer command in a variable, like `(set: $fancytext to (font:"Arnold Bocklin"))`, `(savegame:)` would no longer work.
 I must apologise for this, and hope to eliminate this problem in future versions.
     * `(savegame:)` evaluates to a boolean `true` if it succeeds and `false` if it fails (because the browser's local storage is disabled for some reason).
 You should write something like `(if: (savegame:"A","At the crossroads") is false)[The game could not be saved!]` to provide the reader with an apology if `(savegame:)` fails.
     * `(loadgame:)` takes one value - a slot name such as that provided to `(savegame:)` - and loads a game from that slot, replacing the current game session entirely.
 Think of it as a `(goto:)` - if it succeeds, the passage is immediately exited.
     * Harlowe automatically records the names of existing save files in the datamap `$Saves`.
-The expression `$Saves contains ("Slot name")` will be `true` if that slot name is currently used.
+The expression `$Saves contains "Slot name"` will be `true` if that slot name is currently used.
     * The filename of a file in a slot can be displayed thus: `(print: $Saves's ("Slot name"))`.
  * `<script>` tags in passage text will now run.
 However, their behaviour is not well-defined yet - it's unclear even to me what sort of DOM they would have access to.
  * `<style>` tags in passage text can now be used without needing to escape their contents with the verbatim syntax (backticks).
  * `$Design` is a special datamap variable created at startup by Harlowe.
 Its purpose is to allow the author to roughly style their story without CSS.
 It currently has the data keys "Passages", "Page", "Links" and "Hovering Links".
 You can style these entities as if they were hooks: `(set: $Design's Passages to (font: "Courier") + (text-color: gray))`, for instance, will cause the passages to be styled using those commands, from now on.
  * `$Passages` is another special datamap variable - it's a "datamap of datamaps", where each data key is the name of a passage in the story, and each data value is a datamap containing information about that passage.
-For instance, you can obtain the code for the "Cloister" passage with `$Passages's Cloister's code`, or the tags with `$Passages's Cloister's tags`.
+For instance, you can obtain the prose for the "Cloister" passage with `$Passages's Cloister's prose`, or the tags with `$Passages's Cloister's tags`.
     * You can also edit these datamaps, and rewrite the story while it's being played - or, add a new passage datamap to `$Passages`, by running `(set: $Passages's ("My New Passage") to (datamap: "code", "My passage's text", "tags", (a:"my-tag", "my-tag-2"))` etc.
  * Added `(position-x:)` and `(position-y:)`: shorthands for giving a hook the CSS property `position:absolute` and a percentage `left` or `top`.
 The percentage argument is a number, ostensibly from 0 to 1, but potentially any number.
 One problem: while it should position the hook relative to the passage, it doesn't work correctly when nested - because, of course, `position:absolute` uses the nearest positioned element.
  * Added `(css:)` as a 'last resort' solution for styling elements, which is essentially the same as a raw HTML `<span style='...'>` tag, but can be combined with other changer commands.
 I feel obliged to offer this to provide some CSS-familiar users some access to higher functionality, even though it's not intended for general use in place of `(text-style:)`, `(position-x:)` or whatever.
  * Added `(align:)`, a macro form of the aligner syntax.
 It accepts a string containing an ASCII arrow of the same type that makes up the syntax ('==>', '=><==', etc).
+ * Added special behaviour for passages tagged with `passage-setup` or `story-setup`: their code will be *automatically* `(display:)`ed at the start of passages, allowing you to set up code actions (like `(click: ?switch)` etc.) or give passages a textual header. `passage-setup` passages are prepended to every passage, whereas `story-setup` passages are only prepended to the first passage in the game.

 ###1.0.1 changes: